Utah Courts

 (1) Appointment.

-(1)(A) Except as provided in paragraphs (1)(B) and (1)(C), if the appointing authority determines that a party, witness, victim or person who will be bound by the legal proceeding has a primary language other than English and limited English proficiency, the appointing authority shall appoint a certified or approved interpreter in all legal proceedings.
-A person requesting an interpreter is presumed to be a person of limited English proficiency.
+(1)(A) Except as provided in paragraphs (1)(B) and (1)(C), if the appointing authority determines that a party, witness, victim or person who will be bound by the legal proceeding has a primary language other than English and LEP, the appointing authority will appoint a certified or approved interpreter in all legal proceedings.
+A person requesting an interpreter is presumed to be a person of LEP.

 (1)(B) A registered interpreter may be appointed if no certified or approved interpreter is reasonably available.